A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Louisiana will need to fill 69,000 STEM jobs by 2018, but the state’s ability to produce a skilled workforce has lagged behind growing demand.
+By 2020, Louisiana will need to fill 67,230 new STEM jobs, but the state’s ability to produce a skilled workforce has lagged behind growing demand.
 Immigrants have been helping to close the shortfall in these areas.
 The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
-These numbers translate into a large employment boost for the state, where, in 2009, nearly 60 percent of all STEM graduates at the most research-intensive universities are foreign-born.
+These numbers translate into a large employment boost for the state, where, in 2013, nearly half of all STEM graduates at the most research-intensive universities are foreign-born.

 The federal government limits new H-1B temporary work visas for private-sector workers at 65,000 per year and there are only an additional 20,000 new H-1B visas available to individuals with US advanced degrees.
 This means that far more skilled workers are waiting for US visas than can be admitted under current law, and many students who graduate here have no clear path to stay in America.
 Fixing this broken system will be critical to ensuring Louisiana’s continued growth and competitiveness.